id-studiolab/MLTK01/docs/getting-started.md

 This code block imports the p5.js, ML5.js, and MLTK libraries.
 It also links our main sketch.js file and a css file that will be used to render a few of the UI utilities from the MLTK library.

-To correctly render the UI elements, we create 3 divs inside the body of the page.
+To correctly render the UI elements, we create 3 div elements inside the body of the page.

-## 3. JS Code Structure
+## 4. JS Code Structure

 It's now time to look at the core of the project contained in the JS file.